gabrielnieves18/Hands-On-Machine-Learning/README.md

 # Hands-On-Machine-Learning
-Repo with example code from the Awesome book "Hands-On Machine Learning with Scikit-Learn and Tensorflow" and some personal commentating
+This repo contains example code from the awesome book "Hands-On Machine Learning with Scikit-Learn and Tensorflow" and some annotations/examples of my own.

+This is for learning purposes only.
+I am starting out with Machine Learning (and loving every second of it) and would love to share my thoughts with other people that may read the book and have similar questions.
+That is the main reason why this repo public.
+It would be really cool if could help even one person with my commentary.

+Hopefully, this will be the start of a compendium of content that anyone can use to further their knowledge in Machine Learning and Artificial Intelligence.

 # Disclamer:
 This code is mildly adapted from the original textbook example code.
 I do not own any right to this code.
 If you are interested to learn more, <a href="http://shop.oreilly.com/product/0636920052289.do" target="_blank">please buy the book</a>, and support the author.